pjakiela/ECON460/data1.md

 2. Did you provide easy-to-read, well-commented code that generates your results?
 3. How good are your tables and figures?
 4. How well have you explained your analysis in your write-up?
-5. have your presented your results in an elegant and easy-to-read format?
+5. Have your presented your results in an elegant and easy-to-read format?

 ## Additional Resources